Waste and Recycling Educational Videos

 Recycling has many benefits for both your business and the environment.

-Put smaller amounts in your Blue Recycling Bin.
+Recycling hard waste from shop fit-outs, repairs and maintenance - put smaller amounts in your blue recycling bin.
 For larger quantities use a local hard waste recycling service.

 Dedicated bins and bin lids provide options for people to recycle at community events.
 Bin lids are available, to be hired by event organizers for use at community events in Mount Gambier.
 The bin lids fit on a standard 240L bin and come in three colours: yellow for drink containers (with 10c deposit), blue for recyclables and red for general waste.
 The bins can be coupled together to make a collection station.